PBusienei/Monthly-searches-on-the-Metro-Nashville-website/README.md

 - Enter the text “Query Count is number: “ in `M5`.
 Use a formula in `N5` to check the first value in the Query Count column (C) to see if it is a number.

-- Enter the text “map searches:” in `M7`.
+- Enter the text “Map searches:” in `M7`.
 - Enter “Count” in cell `N6`.
 Below it in `N7`, use a `COUNTIF()` formula to find the number of months that “maps” appeared in the top 500 monthly searches.
 - Enter “Sum” in cell `O6`.
-Below it, use a `SUMIF()` formula to give a count of the total number of times that “maps” was searched.
+Below it, use a `SUMIF()` formula to give a count of the total number of times that the text “maps” was searched.
 - Enter “Average” in cell `P6`.
 Below it, use `AVERAGEIF()` to find the average number of times that “maps” was searched (in the months that it appeared in our dataset).
 - Finally, enter “Max” in cell `Q6`, and below it use a formula to find the maximum number of times that “maps” was searched in any month.

 - Create a formula in `E2` to rank the values in the query count column (C) in descending order.
-Be sure to use an absolute reference for the range of values over which you want to apply the ranking.
+Be sure to use an **absolute reference** for the range of values over which you want to apply the ranking.

-- To sort the data from newest to oldest, you’ll need Month as a number.
+- To sort the data from newest to oldest, you’ll need to get `Month` as a number.
 Create a lookup table for Month in columns M and N starting in row 10 with the headers and ending in row 22:

   Month Name   |  Month Num
    -------     | :---------: